rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudnetworks-api.rst

 click that language's name in the list across the top of the page.
 For example, to see Cloud Networks code samples coded in Java, go to the
-:rax-dev:`SDK QuickStart for Cloud Networks <docs/cloud-networks/getting-started>`
+:rax-dev-quickstart:`SDK QuickStart for Cloud Networks <cloud-networks/getting-started>`
 and click *Java*.

 .. figure:: /_images/cloudnetworkssdkjava.png